-Greater Western Sydney is well-known as having a large cultural and linguistically diverse (CALD) population.8 In the regional study area, 34.7% of the population was born overseas.
-The Fairfield LGA has the largest percentage of people born overseas (61.4%), followed by Blacktown LGA (49.6%) and Liverpool LGA (48.8%).
-The LGAs with lowest proportion of people born overseas are Wollondilly (15.8%), Blue Mountains (21.8%), Camden (25.9%) and Penrith (28.7%).
+Greater Western Sydney is well-known as having a large cultural and linguistically diverse (CALD) population.
+In the regional study area, 34.7 per cent of the population was born overseas.
+The Fairfield LGA has the largest percentage of people born overseas (61.4 per cent), followed by Blacktown LGA (49.6 per cent) and Liverpool LGA (48.8 per cent).
+The LGAs with lowest proportion of people born overseas are Wollondilly (15.8 per cent), Blue Mountains (21.8 per cent), Camden (25.9 per cent) and Penrith (28.7 per cent).

-The local study area is much less culturally diverse compared to the regional study area, characterised by a greater proportion of people born in Australia (79.7%).
-The largest proportion of people born overseas in the local study area were born in England (2.0%), India (1.5%), New Zealand (1.2%), and Italy (1.1%).
-Suburbs within the local study area with relatively low proportions of people born in Australia include Badgerys Creek (51.2%) and Austral (50.3%).
-The most common countries of birth for people in Badgerys Creek not born in Australia are China (excluding Hong Kong and Taiwan) (13.1%), Italy (6%), and Malta (4.8%).
-The most common countries of birth for people in Austral (4.0%), and Italy (3.4%).
+The local study area is much less culturally diverse compared to the regional study area, characterised by a greater proportion of people born in Australia (79.7 per cent).
+The largest proportion of people born overseas in the local study area were born in England (2.0 per cent), India (1.5 per cent), New Zealand (1.2 per cent), and Italy (1.1 per cent).
+Suburbs within the local study area with relatively low proportions of people born in Australia include Badgerys Creek (51.2 per cent) and Austral (50.3 per cent).
+The most common countries of birth for people in Badgerys Creek not born in Australia are China (excluding Hong Kong and Taiwan) (13.1 per cent), Italy (6 per cent), and Malta (4.8 per cent).
+The most common countries of birth for people in Austral not born in Australia are Iraq (5.6 per cent), Nepal (4.3 per cent), India (4.0 per cent), and Italy (3.4 per cent).